GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ### Daily updates

 Data is updated daily around 04:00 UTC.
-There is no SLO for update times; it is run on a best-effort basis every day.
+There is no service level agreement for update times; it is run on a best-effort basis every day.

 {% Aside 'caution' %}
-Data will not differ within the same day, repeated calls will yield the same results.
+Data will not differ within the same day after it has been updated around 04:00 UTC, repeated calls will yield the same results.
 {% endAside %}

-## API Reference
+## API reference

 There is a single endpoint for the CrUX API which accepts `POST` HTTP requests.
 The API returns a `record` which contains one or more `metrics` corresponding to performance data about the requested origin or page.

-### HTTP Request
+### HTTP request

 ```http
 POST https://chromeuxreport.googleapis.com/v1/records:queryRecord